goofy2k/ESPfleet/README.md

 The objective of this project is to generate a system for maintaining a "fleet" of ESP microcontroller boards, including (automatic) firmware updates.

-The boards connect to local WiFi and and an MQTT broker. .
+The boards connect to local WiFi and and an MQTT broker.
 Two Nodered flows communicate with the boards via MQTT.
 This is done via the command_API() routine.

 1. Overview and current status of all connected boards
 2. Editor for changing parameters per board

 This code is Version 2.10 of the firmware for ESP32 boards.
-It enables over the air (OTA) updates of the firmware (.bin) that has been create dwith the Arduino IDE.
+It enables over the air (OTA) updates of the firmware (.bin) that has been created with the Arduino IDE.

-The firmware is available for download by the boards from a web-server.
-The Nodered boards manager supplies the boards (or a selection of them) with the name and location of the firmware.
+The firmware is available for download by the boards from a web-server (OTA).
+The Nodered fleet-manager supplies the boards (or a selection of them) with the name and location of the firmware.
 The boards automatically download and install the update.